openfed/AccessibilityCheckServer/README.md

-# BOSA Accessiblity Check Server
+# BOSA Accessibility Check Server

-Tested with Node.js 6.
-Built using angular CLI v1.2.1.

 To install dependencies, run `npm install` in the root directory, then run `npm install` in the `server` directory as well.

+The pa11y HTMLCS test runner has been patched (using patch-package) to use the HTMLCS.js located in `src/assets/HTMLCS.js` instead.

 ## Directory structure